Admissible anytime-valid sequential inference must rely on nonnegative martingales: Introduction

-\paragraph{Admissibility.} Naturally, the desire for methods satisfying properties like \eqref{eq:stopped-pvalue}, \eqref{eq:stopped-CI}, \eqref{eq:stopped-safe}, or \eqref{eq:stopped-test} comes with an implicit wish for efficiency.
-In other words, setting $\Pval_\tau=1$, $\Eval_\tau=1$, $\psi_\tau = 0$, or $\CI_\tau = \RR$ (or $\CI_\tau=\Theta$ for a more general parameter space) trivially satisfies those requirements, but is clearly uninformative.
+\textbf{Admissibility.} Naturally, the desire for methods satisfying properties like \eqref{eq:stopped-pvalue}, \eqref{eq:stopped-CI}, \eqref{eq:stopped-safe}, or \eqref{eq:stopped-test} comes with an implicit wish for efficiency.
+In other words, setting $\Pval_\tau=1$, $\Eval_\tau=1$, $\psi_\tau = 0$, or $\CI_\tau = \RR$ (or $\CI_\tau=\Theta$ for a more general parameter space) trivially satisfies the above requirements, but is clearly uninformative.
 We want $\Pval_\tau$ to be as small as possible, $\Eval_\tau$ and $\psi_\tau$ to be as large as possible, and $\CI_\tau$ to be as narrow as possible, while still being statistically valid measures of uncertainty.
 We use the term `dominates' to compare pairs of these objects (in order to avoid using case-by-case adjectives like small/large/narrow)---so, if $\Pval' \leq \Pval$ then $\Pval'$ dominates $\Pval$.
 Similarly, if $\Eval' \geq \Eval$ then $\Eval'$ dominates $\Eval$, if $\psi' \geq \psi$ then $\psi'$ dominates $\psi$, and if $\CI' \subseteq \CI$ then $\CI'$ dominates $\CI$.
-In this paper, we use the notion of admissibility to capture this idea: informally, a $p$-value (or $e$-value, test, confidence set) is inadmissible if it is strictly dominated by another $p$-value (or $e$-value, test, confidence set).
-We define admissibility more formally in Section~\ref{sec:the-4-tools}.
+In this paper, we use the notion of admissibility to capture this idea: informally, a p-process (or e-process, test, confidence set) is inadmissible if it is strictly dominated by another valid p-process (or e-process, test, confidence set).
+We define admissibility formally in Section~\ref{sec:the-4-tools}.